mlcommons/ck/README.md

 $ ck show env --tags=lib,tensorflow
 ```

-You can find a path to a given entry (with TF installation) as following:
+You can find a path to a given entry (with TF installation) as follows:
 ```
 $ ck find env:{env UID from above list}
 ```